chmike/timez/README.md

 # Timez

+**Note:** this timez encoding is outdated.
+See [timez-go](https://github.com/chmike/timez-go) for the latest encoding.

 A *Timez* is a binary representation for time stamps encoded in a 64 bit signed integer.
 It contains

-1. the number of micro seconds elapsed since a reference time called the *epoch*,
+1. the number of microseconds elapsed since a reference time called the *epoch*,
 2. the time offset to the UTC time in the location where the stamp was generated.

 The epoch is the 1 January 1970 00:00:00 UTC.
 The *Timez* time stamp is intended